The mirroring principle has answers to your relationship challenges.

 There is good news; you can create the results you desire.
 If you are in a relationship and both willing, you will need to do the work necessary to develop a mutually satisfying relationship.
 If you are single, you can break the spell that has affected your past relationships and be ready to attract loving partners.

-When you change, your brain reshapes according to new beliefs about yourself, and you will be on your way to attracting someone who matches your inner world.
-In other words, the new version of you gets mirrored, and the universe cannot help but match your new desire.
+When you change, your brain reshapes according to new beliefs about yourself, and you will be on your way attracting someone who matches your inner world.
+In other words, the new version of you gets mirrored, and the universe cannot help it but match your new desire.

 The power is in your hands when you understand the mirroring principle.